Cod is cheap. That's the first thing it has going for it. Second, when baked with lemon, butter and garlic, it's really, really good.

 To serve, spoon the broccoli into the dish with the baked cod, and put all that lemon butter to good use: it flavors the broccoli and creates continuity between the two.

-We had our cod and broccoli with nothing but white wine to drink.
+Tonight we had our cod and broccoli with nothing but white wine to drink.
 As dinners go, I imagine this is what the French would call cuisine légère.